The EPA estimates that between 500 billion and 1 trillion plastic grocery bags are used globally.

 The average bag is used for just 12 minutes, but lasts thousands of years.
 Plastic bags have been found to be a very dangerous threat to countless species of marine life, as they pose a choking hazard.

-Full Belly's bag board desk design recycles grocery bags into a Durable building material that is perfect for school furniture, thus reducing pollution while improving the learning environments of millions of children!
+The Bag Board Desk recycles bags into a durable material that's perfect for school furniture, reducing pollution while improving learning environments of millions of children!